Vahelnir/easydownload/README.md

-# dlmanager
+# easydownload
-dlmanager is a library that helps us:
+easydownload is a library that helps us:
  - Download multiple files
  - Get the download's speed
  - Parallel downloading